-Matthew Laube is a Wiener-Anspach Research Fellow on the project ‘Crossing Boundaries, Defining States: Confession, Music and Territoriality in the Southern Netherlands and the Principality of Liège (c.1500–1650)’, directed by Iain Fenlon and Marie-Alexis Colin and funded by the Wiener-Anspach Foundation.
-Matthew is based jointly at the Faculty of Music in Cambridge and at the Université libre de Bruxelles.
+Matthew Laube is a Wiener-Anspach Research Fellow, based jointly at the Faculty of Music in Cambridge and at the Université libre de Bruxelles.
 His postdoctoral research examines the place of music in the religious and political upheavals of the early modern Low Countries, and explores the ways in which music both enabled the creation of confessional identity and related to shifting senses of territory.

 Departments and Institutes

-‘Confessional Networks, Cultural Exchange and the Printed Music of Jerome Commelin (c.1550–1597)’, in International Exchange in the European Book World, edited by Matthew McLean and Sara Barker (Leiden: Brill), forthcoming.
+‘Confessional Networks, Cultural Exchange and the Printed Music of Jerome Commelin (c.1550–1597)’, in International Exchange in the Early Modern Book World, edited by Matthew McLean and Sara Barker (Leiden: Brill, 2016), 259–281.

 Review of Alexander J. Fisher, Music, Piety, and Propaganda: The Soundscape of Counter-Reformation Bavaria (New York: Oxford University Press, 2014): for Early Music 43 (2015): forthcoming.